 Simply put, USB hubs connect to USB-A ports and USB C hubs connect to USB C ports.
-Those big, flat USB-A ports were the standard for many years, and odds are you still have an old USB key lying around with photos, documents, or movie files on it.
+Those big, flat USB-A ports were the standard for many years, and odds are you still have an old USB memory stick lying around with photos, documents, or movie files on it.

 Older laptops likely have a few USB-A sockets for charging and using older accessories.
 Newer laptops may have a mix of USB-A and USB C ports, while the latest models often don’t have any USB-A ports at all.

-Since it’s far more powerful and versatile, USB C is the new standard for many industries.
-It can support higher video quality, transfer data at higher speeds, and charge devices faster, all with a slimmer design and a plug that can be inserted in either direction.
+Since it’s far more powerful and versatile, USB C is the new standard for most industries.
+It can support better video quality, transfer data at higher speeds, and charge devices faster, all with a slimmer design and a plug that can be inserted in either direction.
 If your laptop has a USB C slot, that’s the way to go.
 Otherwise, look for a regular USB hub.

 Bottom line?
-Make sure the hub can connect to your computer, and make sure it has the right type and number of ports you need.
+Make sure the hub can connect to your computer, and that it has the right type and number of ports you need.